bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

   fields rather than hardcoding metric names, so built-ins like `http_req_duration`, `vus`, `data_sent`, etc. and any custom metric a different script defines all show up under the combined `metrics` output, and check names are aggregated by name too -- this now works for any script, not just `asa_go_peak_burst.js`.
-Counters sum exactly; Gauges report the peak (max) value seen; Trends report min-of-mins/max-of-maxes/an unweighted mean of `avg` (an approximation, not a recomputed percentile, since `--summary-export` only gives each invocation's own already-aggregated stats -- percentile fields like `p(90)` aren't recombinable and are dropped rather than silently averaged into something meaningless).
+Counters sum exactly; Gauges (e.g. `vus`, `vus_max`) report the peak (max) value seen; Trends report min-of-mins/max-of-maxes/an unweighted mean of `avg` (an approximation, not a recomputed percentile, since `--summary-export` only gives each invocation's own already-aggregated stats -- percentile fields like `p(90)` aren't recombinable and are dropped rather than silently averaged into something meaningless).
 Confirmed live against a real k6 v2.2.0 `--summary-export` (10 Lambda invocations against production, 2026-08-17) -- notably `http_req_failed` and the built-in aggregate `checks` pass rate are actually Gauge-shaped (`{"value": ...}`), not Rate-shaped as their names might suggest; every metric this run observed had one of `count`/`value`/`avg`, none needed the bare-`rate` fallback branch.
+Those two are still semantically rates despite the Gauge shape, so they're averaged across invocations instead of maxed like a real gauge -- max() would report the worst single invocation's rate as if it were the whole run's.
 - **k6's `ramping-arrival-rate` executor requires an integer `stages[].target`.**
-  `asa_go_peak_burst.js`'s default `TARGET_RPS` (a fractional iterations/second value) is not
+  `asa_go_peak_burst.js`'s `TARGET_RPS` is requests/second (matching `--target-rps`'s
-  an integer -- confirmed live: k6 refused to even parse the script (`cannot unmarshal number 1.6666666666666667 ... of type int64`) until the scenario's `timeUnit` was changed to `60s` and the stage target computed as `Math.round(TARGET_RPS * 60)`, so it lands on a whole number of iterations per minute instead of rounding a fractional per-second target.
+  documented units); dividing it by `REQUESTS_PER_ITERATION` to get an iterations/second rate produces a fractional value, not an integer -- confirmed live: k6 refused to even parse the script (`cannot unmarshal number 1.6666666666666667 ... of type int64`) until the scenario's `timeUnit` was changed to `60s` and the stage target computed as `Math.round(TARGET_ITERATIONS_PER_SECOND * 60)`, so it lands on a whole number of iterations per minute instead of rounding a fractional per-second target.
 - **A Lambda layer's zip is extracted directly into `/opt/`, not merged under it.** An entry named `opt/k6` inside the zip therefore lands at `/opt/opt/k6`, not `/opt/k6` -- confirmed live: `handler.py`'s `K6_BINARY = "/opt/k6"` got a `FileNotFoundError` until